scudrunner/EZLogbook-/README.md

 # EZLogbook-
-Information regarding the EZ Log App
+Information regarding the EZLog App

 This app was designed as an easy to use logbook app to view and store flight data